 I’m coming from outside the United States – what are the requirements for entry?

-to provide proof of vaccination AND a negative COVID test before you board your flight.
-Please review the current CDC guidelines or check with your airline for more information.
+documentation of recovery.
+Before departure review the current CDC guidelines or check with your airline for more information.

 I’m coming from outside the United States, what is the policy for me to return to my country of origin?